timwie/steward/README.md

 - The controller will not try to recover when encountering errors.
   To be on the safe side, you should restart the process automatically.
 - The controller logs to `stderr`.
 Usually, you want to redirect that output to files.

+#### Backups
-- It's a good idea to do regular backups.
-Since maps and replays are embedded into the Postgres database, you only need to backup the latter.
+- Your maps are embedded into the Postgres database, so you won't have to backup your maps directory.
+- Not in the database are server & controller configs, as well as match settings.

 #### Upgrading
 - You can check for new releases using the `/info` command.